Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 You'd be happy to know.

-She works for, now she works for Foxhole Productions,
+now she works for Foxhole Productions,

-a TV company like every American company.
+TV company like every American company.

-It's like a converted warehouse situation,
+It's like a converted warehouse situation.

-one of those where not much happens.
+One of those where not much happens.

 It looks innovative and cool.

-They definitely rip people off to pay the rent so they can brainstorm
+They definitely rip people off to pay the rent

-or whatever it is you people do.
+I can play ping pong or whatever it is you people do.

-This one's with two Xs because it's owned by one
+this one's with two X's because it's owned by one of your biggest comedy influences.

-Jamie Foxx?
+Jamie Fox?

 Yes.